 Western Michigan University's College of Arts and Sciences points of pride begin with our people—students, faculty, staff, alumni and supporters.
 Discover a few of many unique and impressive distinctions that make our college successful.

-- Six 2017 Medallion Scholarships were awarded to freshmen students with majors or minors in WMU's College of Arts and Sciences.
+- Seven 2018 Medallion Scholarships were awarded to freshmen students with majors or minors in WMU's College of Arts and Sciences.
 Medallion Scholarships are among the highest honors WMU can bestow on an incoming freshman.
 Valued at $60,000 each over four years, they constitute one of the largest merit-based awards in American higher education.

-- Twenty-two students from the college were named 2017 University Presidential Scholars.
+- Twenty-one students from the college were named 2018 University Presidential Scholars.
 The designation is the highest academic honor that WMU can bestow on its undergraduates.

 - Dr. Jeffrey Angles, professor of world languages and literatures, is one of only a handful of non-native speakers ever to win Japan's Yomiuri Prize for Literature.